lmsilbaugh/Flint/README.md

 **Known limitations:**
 - PeerJS signaling server sees your IP address when establishing connections
-- Using a VPN eliminates this — your real IP is hidden from the signaling server
+- Using a VPN hides your real IP from the signaling server
 - For maximum privacy, self-host the PeerJS server (see below)

 ---